 No matter how good we get at forecasting the future, we tend to extrapolate too positively for too long when times are good.
 While those who retire in a bear market will likely forecast lower returns than reality.

-Retiring In A Bear Market
+Better To Retire In A Bear Market

 Let’s say you retired with $3 million in after-tax investments in 2010 that excludes the equity in your primary residence.
 You had closer to $3.8 million before the financial crisis hit, but you’ve decided you have enough to be happy.